 Business executives, professional educators, CIOs, consultants and business strategists … the Leaders Beyond™ faculty comes from all aspects of business and the public sector.
 Using curriculum that has evolved over a decade of leadership training experience, their proven approach to education features a high degree of teacher/student mentorship and extensive use of case study analysis.

 Craigg is an executive advisor, author and management educator whose work focuses on developing greater collaboration and value delivery between business clients and technology resources.
-For over three decades, he has managed technology-enabled business initiatives and innovations in the finance, logistics and public sectors, and he has become a recognized authority on the modernization of banking systems and technology infrastructures.
-Craigg is the author of three books on leveraging technology for business innovation, and is a frequent speaker at business, professional and academic conferences.
-His pragmatic, collaborative business style translates exceptionally well to the education environment.
+For over three decades he has managed technology-enabled business initiatives and innovations in the finance, logistics and public sectors and has become a recognized authority on the modernization of banking systems and technology infrastructures.
+He is the author of three books on leveraging technology for business innovation.

 Former Managing Director and Consulting Partner, KPMG

 Rainer has a distinguished track record in providing information technology and business strategy advice and solutions to a broad spectrum of global clients over many years.
 As a Certified Corporate Director, chairman, president and CEO he has in-depth first-hand insight into the roles and functions of executive teams and boards of profit and not-for-profit organizations.
 He has designed and delivered numerous professional business courses for Canadian Universities and is a fellow of Chartered Professional Accountants Ontario and a member of the Institute of Certified Management Consultants.
 He is also on the faculty of the Toronto Center for Mindfulness Studies and teaches the Mindful Self-Compassion program to business, health care and education professionals.
 Rainer is an avid car enthusiast, race driving instructor, competitive racer and automotive journalist.